geraldmc/geraldmc.github.io/_posts/2016-07-12-docker-mac.md

 ---

-### What is Docker 4 Mac?
+### Getting started

-An easy was to get started with Docker is to download [Docker for Mac](https://www.docker.com/products/docker#/mac) (or [Docker Windows](https://www.docker.com/products/docker#/mac)).
-Each is a newly-native installation of Docker.
-From here you can start by creating a `Dockerfile`.
-This is where all application configurations are determined and is the blueprint for a Docker Image.
+An easy way to get started with Docker is with [Docker for Mac](https://www.docker.com/products/docker#/mac) (or [Docker Windows](https://www.docker.com/products/docker#/windows)).
+Each provides a native installation and from here you'll start by creating a `Dockerfile`.
+This is the blueprint of a Docker Image, where all application configurations are specified.

 One misconception about Docker is a by-product of its current focus on microservices.
-Docker is great for microservice-based apps, but it can just as well be used to containerize large monolithic applications.
+Docker is great for microservice-based apps, but it works just as well to containerize large applications.
 Docker containers package any application (monolithic or distributed) and can migrate workloads to any infrastructure.

 ---